Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

-Let $\overline{d}_{\mathsf{eff}}$ and $\underline{d}_{\mathsf{eff}}$ be the number of nonzero entries of $\overline{\sigma}$ and $\underline{\sigma}$ respectively.
-The optimal copy complexity $N$ of state certification with respect to $\sigma$ to trace distance error $\epsilon$ using nonadaptive, incoherent measurements satisfies\footnote{Throughout, we use $\wt{\Omega}(\cdot)$ and $\wt{O}(\cdot)$ solely to suppress factors of $\log(d/\epsilon)$.} \end{theorem} Here $F$ denotes the fidelity between two quantum states.
 Qualitatively, our result says that unless $\sigma$ puts $1 - \poly (\eps)$ mass on $o(d)$ dimensions, the copy complexity of state certification is equal to the worst-case copy complexity of state certification, times the fidelity between $\sigma$ and the maximally mixed state.
 Surprisingly, unlike in the classical case, our bound demonstrates that there is no clean dimension-independent functional which controls the complexity of quantum state certification.
 Rather, there is some inherent ``curse of dimensionality'' for this problem.
 Also note that in the quantum case, unlike in the classical case, we do not remove the largest element from the spectrum of $\sigma$.